Cyclist biking through across the Humber Bay Arch Bridge in Toronto during sunrise

 The Ride

-The Martin Goodman Trail is 22 kilometres of paved waterfront running from the Beaches in the east to Humber Bay in the west, and for almost the entire length, Lake Ontario is right there beside you — open, flat, and impossibly wide.
+The Martin Goodman Trail is 22 kilometres, running from the Beaches in the east to Humber Bay in the west.
+For almost the entire length, Lake Ontario is right there beside you.
 This is the trail that makes Toronto feel like a different city.
-Not the vertical, glass-and-concrete Toronto you see from the highway.
-The horizontal one.
+Not the vertical, glass-and-concrete Toronto, but the horizontal one.
 The one that stretches out along the water and breathes.

-I usually start from the Beaches, where the boardwalk meets the trail and the lake stretches out wide and calm to the south.
-It's a quiet beginning — sand, shallow water, the skyline sitting low and distant to the west like something you're riding toward.
+I usually start from the Beaches.
+It's a quiet beginning – sand, shallow water, the skyline sitting low and distant.
 From there, the trail heads through the Port Lands, where the city is still being built.
 It feels like you're watching a waterfront decide what it wants to become.

-What I keep coming back to is how the trail never stays the same for long.
+The trail never stays the same for long.
 Every kilometre is a different scene.
-Marina to sculpture garden to restaurant strip to quiet beach to urban lookout — and then it shifts again.
-Unlike a ravine trail where the canopy holds steady and the mood stays constant, the Goodman keeps changing.
-You're never bored.
+Marina to sculpture garden to restaurant strip to quiet beach to urban lookout – and then it shifts again.
 You're never riding the same stretch twice, even when you are.

-Past Ontario Place and Sunnyside, the path opens back up.
-The old bathing pavilion appears, and then the trail curves out toward the Humber Bay Arch Bridge.
+Then the trail curves out toward the Humber Bay Arch Bridge.
 Ride out to the middle and stop.
-The view from there is one of the best in the city: the full Toronto skyline reflected in the bay, framed by open water and sky, with the CN Tower centred like someone placed it there on purpose.
-It's the kind of view that makes you pull out your phone even when you've seen it a hundred times.
+The full Toronto skyline sits, framed by open water and sky, with the CN Tower centred like someone placed it there on purpose.
+You've seen it in photos.
+It's better from a bike.

 Almost the whole thing is flat.
 You could ride it on a cruiser with no gears and feel fine.
 That's part of what makes it so good for every level of rider – the only challenge is distance, and you choose how much of that you want.